ansible/ansible/docs/docsite/rst/playbooks_loops.rst

 * mtime
 * ctime

-And if you provide more than one path, it will implement a ``with_first_found`` logic, and will not process entries it already processed in previous paths.
-This enables the user to merge different trees in order of importance, or add e.g. role_vars specific paths to influence different instances of the same role.
+If you provide more than one path, it will implement a ``with_first_found`` logic, and will not process entries it already processed in previous paths.
+This enables the user to merge different trees in order of importance, or add role_vars specific paths to influence different instances of the same role.

 Here is an example of how we use with_filetree within a role.
 The ``web/`` path is relative to either ``roles/<role>/files/`` or ``files/``::